The WPforOps Manifesto

 Problem One: Developers

+Developers and agencies carry the same limited perception as everyone else.
+They pitch websites when they could pitch operational platforms.
+They build one thing when they could build entire systems.
 They don't present WordPress as an option for operations because they don't see it themselves.

 Problem Two: Business Owners

+Business owners don't know WordPress is an option for operations.
+They pay for multiple SaaS tools when WordPress could handle some of those needs.
 They don't realize the WordPress site they already own could consolidate operations where it makes sense.

 Not because the tools don't work.
 Because nobody showed them WordPress as an option.